dydx/backer/README.md

 Backer facilitates a simplistic form of the Repository Pattern with simple Ruby applications.

+In a nutshell, repositories, when used in this manner, allow you to abstract your storage mechanism away from your application logic and implementaiton detail.
+Adapters adhere to a set API and should be interchangeable.

 As an ongoing effort to understand more about how to make my applications more adaptable and deferring hard decisions until later, I decided to explore the Repository Pattern with relation to my Event Sourcing and CQRS research.

+When using Backer, you may register as many non-conflicting repositories as you wish.

 ## Installation